CooperHayes/ESP-32-Humidity-Controlled-Fan/README.md

 2. Open the `.ino` file in Arduino IDE.
 3. Install required libraries.
 4. Connect the hardware according to the wiring diagram.
-5. Upload the sketch to the Arduino board.
+5. Upload the sketch to the ESP32 board.

 ## Results